 The most powerful stage of meditation is known as the seed stage.
 All expansion of thought ceases; you become free from the burden of heavy thoughts of the mind, free from the constant questioning of the intellect, and free from past impressions.
 All three of these aspects of the soul are no longer “managing you”; you have let go and gone beyond them.
 In the seed stage, the final stage, the only awareness is of being full and complete, of being a soul bathing in eternal moments of stillness and beauty, our original state.

 Coming back to our original state is so worth the practice of mastering the mind, intellect, and ingrained patterns of behavior.
 This practice is what the ancients called YOGA~ coming into true union ~the eternal self with the eternal Beloved in the eternal moment.

 This is the aim and objective of the practice of Raja Yoga, the ancient, venerable practice that creates the emergence of purity, happiness, peace, bliss and spiritual power in the soul.

 And to think, this all began by thinking about the innate wisdom of the tortoise, who withdraws from all action to preserve its life.
-As we learn to withdraw from the grip of the mind, from the habits and the relentless questions, we too preserve our life, our life as a soul, our life as a master almighty authority, and we create a life that blossoms because we are in touch with and living from our true nature of soul consciousness, rather than body consciousness.
+As we learn to withdraw from the grip of the mind, from the habits and the relentless questions, we too preserve our life, our life as a soul, our life as a sovereign being.
+Then we can create a life that blossoms because we are in touch with and living from our true nature of soul consciousness, rather than body consciousness.